mergestat/docs/docs/getting-started/installation.md

 Currently, `homebrew` is one of the easier installation paths for the CLI.

 ```
-brew tap askgitdev/askgit
+brew tap mergestat/mergestat
-brew install askgit
+brew install mergestat
 ```

 ## Pre-Built Binaries

-The [latest releases](https://github.com/askgitdev/askgit/releases) should have pre-built binaries for Mac and Linux.
+The [latest releases](https://github.com/mergestat/mergestat/releases) should have pre-built binaries for Mac and Linux.
-You can download and add the `askgit` binary somewhere on your `$PATH` to use.
+You can download and add the `mergestat` binary somewhere on your `$PATH` to use.
-`libaskgit.so` is also available to be loaded as a SQLite run-time extension.
+`libmergestat.so` is also available to be loaded as a SQLite run-time extension.

 ## Go